-Because should you communicate your interest in her after the long period of friendship… she’s going to get confused.
+Because should you communicate your interest in her after a long period of friendship… she’s going to get confused.

 Heck, you’re probably her close friend… she has shared or talked about embarrassing stuff with you.
 So the idea of moving from friendship into the romantic arena will make her uncomfortable.
 And thus, she will prefer things (your friendship) the way they are…